michaelthorne/michaelthorne.github.io/_posts/2017-06-02-improving-the-performance-of-embedded-video.md

 ---
 layout: post
-title: "Improving the web performance of embedded videos"
+title: "Improving the performance of embedded video"
 categories: journal
 ---

-I created this basic case study to show how you can improve the performance of an embedded YouTube video.
+I created this basic case study to show how you can improve the performance of embedded video.

 ### Always be testing